Auckland Harbour Bridge will not have a lane for cyclists, says transport boss - NZ Herald

-The NZ Transport Agency Waka Kothai has ruled out allocating a vehicle lane on the Auckland Harbour Bridge for cycles and pedestrians once and for all.
+The NZ Transport Agency Waka Kotahi has ruled out allocating a vehicle lane on the Auckland Harbour Bridge for cycles and pedestrians once and for all.

 It was not practical to use a lane for cyclists and pedestrians and been ruled out, Waka Kotahi chairman Sir Brian Roche told Parliament's transport and infrastructure select committee yesterday.